UracosVereches/BetterGrenadeHandling/README.md

 ## 📥 Installation

-You can download it on Steam via *insert steam link here*
+You can download it on Steam via https://steamcommunity.com/sharedfiles/filedetails/?id=3592500869

 For non-steam users:
 1. Download the latest release